markwkiehl/particle_device_blueprint/README.md

 The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware. &nbsp; The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to activate a new Blynk device, configure the Particle integration webhook, and how to create a Blynk webhook. &nbsp;

+# Components Used in This Project
+- [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.
+- Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android?_gl=1*hxem43*_ga*NTQ1NjUzMTkwLjE2NjY1NTA3MTk.*_ga_E376ZQ635Y*MTY4NzE3MTI1Mi44OC4xLjE2ODcxNzEyNTQuMC4wLjA.) for web and mobile dashboards
+- Particle Web IDE, Particle Workbench or Particle Comand Line to upload firmware.
+- Any of the following Particle IoT devices:
+  - **Tracker One** is complete system including an enclosure.
+It also comes as a SoM (system on module) known as **Tracker SoM**.
+See [Tracker button and LEDs](https://docs.particle.io/hardware/tracker/projects/tracker-buttons-leds/) for details on how to add an LED to the Tracker One.
+  - Any **Boron** cellular devices, including those that are depreciated. &nbsp; All have a built-in LED is on D7.
+  - **B Series SoM** system-on-a-module. &nbsp; No built-in LED, must custom install.
+  - **Photon 2** is a WiFi device with built in LED is on D7.
+  - **P2** is an SMD module with WiFi and a microcontroller.
+No built-in LED.
+Replaces the depreciated P1.
+  - **Argon** is a depreciated WiFi device with built in LED is on D7.
+  - **Photon** is a depreciated WiFi device with built-in LED on D7.
+  - **Electron** is a depreciated cellular device with built-in LED on D7.
+  - **E Series** is a cellular device.
+No built-in LED.
+  - **Core** is a WiFi device with built-in LED on D7.

+# 1. Prepare Your Hardware
+All Particle devices will require suitable power connection and either a cellular or WiFi connection. &nbsp; If your device has a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) then nothing more is required. &nbsp; Devices without a built-in LED will be detected by the firmware and a virtual LED (Blynk widget) will be used instead. &nbsp;

+# 2. Get the Firmware and a Blynk AuthToken
+If you don't have a Blynk account, then create one. &nbsp; From the Blynk.Console, navigate to 'Templates' -> 'All Blueprints' -> 'Particle Device Blueprint'. &nbsp;
+After selecting the blueprint, choose the option 'Activate New Device' to generate a Blynk AuthToken. &nbsp; Keep that AuthToken in a safe place because you will need it later for TBD. &nbsp;  Generating the AuthToken will also make available the firmware for your Particle hardware. &nbsp; Upload that firmware to your Particle hardware. &nbsp;

+Note that the Blynk blueprint has created a device template with the following datastreams configured:

 <table>
   <tr>
     <th>Datastream/Virtual Pin</th>